Common Name(s): Afrormosia, afromosia, African teak

 Comments: Along with iroko (Milicia excelsa), afrormosia is sometimes referred to as African teak, though neither are closely related to genuine teak (Tectona grandis).
 Compared to teak, afrormosia has similar weight and strength, nearly comparable rot resistance, and a similar appearance (though some pieces can be a yellower golden brown and more closely resemble satinwood, especially when freshly sawed).
 However, though afrormosia is a lower-cost alternative to genuine teak, it is in itself threatened and is CITES protected.

 Another closely related species, Pericopsis laxiflora, is a much smaller tree not protected under CITES.
 It yields similar lumber, though it has little commercial potential due to its small size.

 Images: Drag the slider up/down to toggle between raw and finished wood.
 The top set shows a flatsawn sample, while the lower sample is quartersawn.

 A special thanks to Justin Holden for providing a wood sample of this wood species.

 Vessels: medium to large, few to moderately numerous; brown heartwood deposits occasionally present

 Parenchyma: vasicentric, lozenge, confluent, and unilateral

-Rays: narrow width (generally not visible without magnification); normal to fairly close spacing
+Rays: narrow width (generally not visible without magnification); normal spacing

 Lookalikes/Substitutes: Afrormosia is used as a teak substitute, though teak tends to be semi-ring porous, and lacks the lozenge and confluent parenchyma seen in afrormosia.
 Iroko is another wood that sometimes shares the common name African teak with afrormosia, and can have a very similar appearance, though iroko has larger, less numerous pores.
 Afrormosia can also be confused with satinwoods (see article for more details).